lukasxlabrie/fire_type_with_me/README.md

 # fire_type_with_me
-Titile: Fire Type With Me: A Twin Peaks text based adventure game
+Title: Fire Type With Me: A Twin Peaks text based adventure game

 OVERVIEW/GOAL
 This game will require the player to navigate through rooms to collect items required to defeat a villian at the end of the game.